richtastic/ff/src/3DR/wiki/app.md

+- one version of P is for
+	- point direction
+- inverse version of P is for
+	- camera direction

+=>> point motion is what is derived from the POINT algorithms == FWD ==> camera motion is therefore the inverse === INV

+- triangulatePointDLT is very off in a few scenarios

 - prefilter image with high edging / contrast / ...

 - do a bundle adjustment step at end of 3-5 iterations